Owosso man says mother killed 47-year-old after 'always getting into fights'

 News 10's Kellan Buddy spoke with a man who says he’s the suspect’s son.
 He said she told him it was only a matter of time before she killed Parker.

 Parker was found dead in a home on North Dewey Street and a woman also found there was critically injured.
+Owosso Public Safety Director Kevin Lenkart said Parker may have been dead for some time.

+The woman was suffering from stab wounds to her neck and stomach.
+Lenkart believes she killed Parker, but police are waiting to speak with doctors and see other evidence before confirming this was an attempted murder suicide.

+"Neighbors were very helpful.
+They're the ones that kind of recognized that there was no movement from the house and they hadn't seen them in a couple of days," he said.
+"So they notified some relatives who were actually able to find them and notify us Wednesday night."

+Lenkart said the woman also left several notes behind in the home.

+"We're doing additional search warrants today for other items and phones and stuff like that to give us a better picture of what actually occurred in the house," he said.

-Her son told him it was only a matter of time before she killed Parker.
+The woman's son, Ricky Bowman, said she had told him it was only a matter of time before she killed Parker.

 "She’s been seeing him for two, three years, and they're always getting into fights,” said Ricky Bowman.
 “She'll kick him out, he'll leave, but be back the next day."